Li (surname 李): Demographics and distribution

-Li, Lee 李 is one of the most common surnames in Asia, shared by more than 93 million people in China, or about 7.4% of the Chinese population.
+Li or Lee (李) is one of the most common surnames in Asia, shared by more than 93 million people in China, or about 7.4% of the Chinese population.
 In Asia, more than 100 million people bear the surname.
 It was formerly thought to be the most common surname in China, but a 2013 analysis of the names of 1.33 billion Chinese citizens has concluded that Li is the second-most common surname, behind Wang with 95 million people.
-In 2019 it was again the second-most common surname in Mainland China.
-Li 李 is the most common surname for the Hakka people.
+In 2019 it was again the second-most common surname in mainland China.
+Li (李) is the most common surname for the Hakka people.

 Geographically, Li is one of the most common surnames in North China and Southwest China.
-In 2019 Li was the most common surname in Sichuan, Yunnan, Chongqing, Hubei and Hunan.
-In provinces such as Henan, Hebei, Shandong, Shanxi, Jilin, Heilongjiang, and Yunnan, more than 8.8% of the local population are surnamed Li.
-Among all Chinese provinces, Henan has the largest number of Li, accounting for 10.3% of the total.
-Li is less common in southern and southeastern China.
-Comparatively speaking, in Jiangxi, Zhejiang, Fujian, Hainan, as well as Taiwan, only 2.2 to 6.6% of the population share the surname.
+In 2019, Li was the most common surname in Chongqing, Hubei, Hunan, Sichuan, and Yunnan.
+In provinces such as Hebei, Heilongjiang, Henan, Jilin, Shandong, Shanxi, and Yunnan, more than 8.8% of the local population are surnamed Li.
+Among all Chinese provinces, Henan has the largest number of people with the surname Li, accounting for 10.3% of the total population.
+Li is less common in southern and south-eastern China.
+Comparatively speaking, in Fujian, Hainan, Jiangxi, and Zhejiang, as well as Taiwan, only 2.2 to 6.6% of the population bear this surname.